coldnebo/data_hut/README.md

 I must have hit close to the mark, because personally I hate each of these champions when I go up against them!  ;)

-* and (now I risk becoming addicted to datahut myself), here's some further guesses with an easy_nuke index:
+* and (now I risk becoming addicted to DataHut myself), here's some further guesses with an easy_nuke index:

         [4] pry(main)> ds.order(Sequel.desc(:easy_nuke_index)).limit(5).collect{|c| c.name}
         => ["Sona", "Ryze", "Nasus", "Soraka", "Heimerdinger"]